Royals vs. Cubs Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Nico Hoerner, Bobby Witt Jr. and others in the Chicago Cubs-Kansas City Royals matchup at Wrigley Field on Friday at 2:20 PM ET.
+Player prop betting options for Nico Hoerner, Bobby Witt Jr. and others are available in the Chicago Cubs-Kansas City Royals matchup at Wrigley Field on Saturday, starting at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!